MarginaliaSearch/www.marginalia.nu/content/marginalia-search/about.md

 * [API](https://api.marginalia.nu)

-# Warning: Experimental software!
+## Warning: Experimental software!

-This is an experimental toy, and you should expect downtime, data losses, bugs, jank of every flavor.
-I sadly don't have enough hardware to keep a back-up system running when I take down the server to make alterations.
-I try not to do this too frivolously, but expect a few minutes of downtime every now and then.
+This is still a fairly experimental search engine, and down-time does happen, although relativley rarely.
+If you find any bugs, please do report either with an issue at https://git.marginalia.nu, or via email at kontakt@marginalia.nu .

-# A Theoretical Justification
+## A Theoretical Justification

 In recent years, something has been simmering: Some call it the "Small Internet".
 I hesitate to call it a movement, that would imply a level of organization and intent that it does not possess.
 It's a disjointed group of like-minded people that recognize that the Internet has lost a certain je ne sais quoi, it has turned from a wild and creative space, into more of shopping mall.
 Where ever you go, you're prodded to subscribe to newsletters, to like and comment, to buy stuff.